studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - Update cache when you change media with same url
 - Automatically remove no more used medias from the cache
 - Cache API for fonts
-- Favicon management via backend
-- Open Graph Image management via backend: actually, you can manage it globally from the frontend, and you can manage it specifically for individual pages, posts and CPTs via the admin...
-We need to be able to manage the globally in the backend too.
 - Maintenance mode